Nox-Erebos/UnityGameDevelopmentClub/schedule.md

 **Assignments** *Due Wednesday Aug 30*
 * Create a detailed terrain with various landforms and textures.
 You will be presenting it on Wednesday.
 * If you haven't done so already, please set up a GitHub account and a Github repository for this club.
+Here is the [Guide](prep.md).